AlexsLemonade/scpca-portal/api/scpca_portal/templates/readme.md

 ### Citing the ScPCA Portal

-The date you downloaded this data is included in the name of the top-most directory of your download for your convenience.
+The date you accessed and downloaded this data is included in the name of the top-most directory of your download for your convenience.
 Use this date to populate the access date below.

 #### APA Format